acloudmaker/AWS-Demo-LambdaCanary/README.md

 17. Create the artifact bucket on S3 by copying the Edit the pipeline-stack file with .ts extension.
 But before that you have to git clone the AWS-Demo-LambdaCanary repository that contains yours truly README.md instrcutions!

 ```
+cd ~
 git clone https://github.com/acloudmaker/AWS-Demo-LambdaCanary.git
 export SRC=~/environment/AWS-Demo-LambdaCanary
 echo $SRC
 ls -al $SRC
 # Make sure SRC environment var is set and you are able to list the directory before proceeding further, you will use it a lot from here on
-cd ~/environment/lambda-canary-app/lib
+cd ~/environment/lambda-canary-app/pipeline/lib
 cp $SRC/pipeline-stack.ts.artifact pipeline-stack.ts
 ```
 18. Build and deploy the project like earlier

 ```
+cd ~/environment/lambda-canary-app/pipeline
 npm run build
 cdk deploy
 ```

-19. Add the source stage to pipeline.
+19. You should see on the S3 console a bucket named like _aws-sam-cli-managed-default-samclisourcebucket-ukygkp8eacjr_ with a _lambda-canary-app/_ folder.
+Next add the source stage to pipeline.
 This stage is in charge of triggering the pipeline based on new code changes (i.e. git push or pull requests).
 AWS CodeCommit is used as the source provider here, but CodePipeline also supports S3, GitHub and Amazon ECR as source providers.

 ```
-cd ~/environment/lambda-canary-app/lib
+cd ~/environment/lambda-canary-app/pipeline/lib
 cp $SRC/pipeline-stack.ts.source-stage pipeline-stack.ts
 # No build necessary at this stage
 ```